sterlingdeng/job_runner/docs/design.md

 The steps to start a process and it's Cgroup are:

 1. Request is received via GRPC server
-2. authID is parsed from the Subject attribute in x509 cert.
+2. userID is parsed from the Subject attribute in x509 cert.
+3. Check if the User has admin role
-3. Get new job ID
+4. Get new job ID
-4. Create a new Cgroup hiearchy using the job ID.
+5. Create a new Cgroup hiearchy using the job ID.
-5. Start the process
+6. Start the process
-6. Add the process's PID to the `cgroup.procs` file.
+7. Add the process's PID to the `cgroup.procs` file.
-7. Use cmd.Wait() in a separate Goroutine to ensure long running processes don't block the grpc request.
+8. Use cmd.Wait() in a separate Goroutine to ensure long running processes don't block the grpc request.

 The `*Cmd.Start()` method will be used to start a process.